books

 [click on arrows for abstracts]

-The Epistemology of Interpersonal RelationsNoûs, forthcoming.
+The Epistemology of Interpersonal Relations, Noûs, forthcoming.
+Also here.

-What it is to know someone?
+What is it to know someone?
 Epistemologists rarely take up this question, though recent developments make such inquiry possible and desirable.
 This paper advances an account of how such interpersonal knowledge goes beyond mere propositional and qualitative knowledge about someone, giving a central place to second-personal treatment.
 It examines what such knowledge requires, and what makes it distinctive within epistemology as well as socially.
 It assesses its theoretic value for several issues in moral psychology, epistemic injustice, and philosophy of mind.
 And it offers an account of the complex content in play if interpersonal knowledge is to be understood in terms of its mental states and their functions.

 Assertion Remains Strong (with Peter van Elswyk), Philosophical Studies 180 (2023): 27-50.